gpiskas/gpiskas.github.io/src/content/posts/tauri-react-build-native-windows-app-streamdog.md

 }
 ```

 This is more or less the complete setup of the Tauri and Rust backend.
-Pretty sleek, right?
+Short and sweet.

 ## Interaction between Tauri and React